onflow/flow-jvm-sdk/BREAKING_CHANGES.md

 #### 4. Refactoring of the hashing implementation in `Crypto.kt` and `models.kt`

 - The `id` field has been removed from the `HashAlgorithm` class; it is now automatically inferred based on the algorithm.

+#### 5. Cadence 1.0 support as part of Crescendo migration

+- This repository has been upgraded to use Cadence 1.0 and run tests using the latest release of the Flow emulator and Flow CLI.
+Please ensure you have the Cadence 1.0 CLI installed on your machine (available on your system with the `flow-c1` command) before running tests and examples locally.
 ___

 *Please ensure your projects are compatible with these changes before upgrading to the latest version.*